-Adding a third crossing would add a major regional link to the Bay Area's transportation network.
+Transportation infrastructure projects have significant impacts on regional accessibility.
+A third crossing would add a major regional link to the Bay Area's transportation network.

-- Provide frequent bus service to rail from low-income communities during peak and offpeak hours to increase access to the region's existing and new rail network. - Guarantee that the third crossing will provide overnight rail service across the San Francisco Bay to increase access for those most underserved by the current transit system. - Use the project as a stimulus to initiate an equitable regional transit fare structure to simplify connections between modes, particularly for customers not using credit cards, lowering another barrier to accessing the transit network. - Provide discounted bridge tolls for low-income motorists on all bridges across the Bay to remove a barrier to accessing the transit network.
+Provide frequent bus service to rail from low-income communities during peak and off-peak hours to increase access to the region's existing and new rail network.

+- Guarantee that the third crossing will provide overnight rail service across the San Francisco Bay to increase access for those most underserved by the current transit system. - Use the project as a stimulus to initiate an equitable regional transit fare structure to simplify connections between modes, particularly for customers not using credit cards, lowering another barrier to accessing the transit network. - Provide discounted bridge tolls for low-income motorists on all bridges across the Bay to remove a barrier to accessing the transit network.